lharri73/PySimlink/Readme.md

 All without requiring a MATLAB runtime on the target machine!

-To get started, you need is Simulink Coder, and the ability to export your model to a grt target.
+To get started, you need the Simulink Coder, and the ability to export your model to a grt target.
 There are some limitations, namely that your model *must* use a fixed step solver (a requirement of the grt target).

 ## Docs: https://lharri73.github.io/PySimlink/

----

 ## What this is not:
 - A replacement to the [Simulink Coder](https://www.mathworks.com/products/simulink-coder.html).